OpenShot/openshot-qt/doc/clips.rst

 **Position** : (0.00 to ∞)
  *A place occupied or to be occupied; site.*

- The location of the first frame of the selected clip on the timeline.
+ The location of the first frame of the selected clip on the timeline in seconds

 **Rotation** : (-360 to 360)
  *The act of rotating; a turning around as on an axis.*